 Page last modified: August 22, 2020

 |Sagittal view of an incidental meningioma||Coronal view of an incidental meningioma affecting the temporal lobe (same as left)||Falx meningioma, again incidental.|

 Meningiomas are slowly growing tumors that arise from the coverings of the brain (the meninges).
 Most of them are "incidental", meaning that they are found during the course of an investigation for some other process.
 Incidental meningiomas are usually checked occasionally to see if they have enlarged, but otherwise are ignored.
 Meningiomas are not quite as common as pituitary adenoma's.
 Fortunately, the most common two brain tumors -- meningiomas and pituitary adenomas, are not malignant, and are rarely threats to life.

 Dizziness associated with meningiomas mainly occurs when it impinges on the 8th nerve or the cerebellum.
-Because these tumors grow very slowly, people with them gradually accomodate to them over years, and often their effects are unnoticed.
+Because these tumors grow very slowly, people with them gradually accommodate to them over years, and often their effects are unnoticed.

 When meningiomas are in the same location where acoustic neuromas are commonly found (IAC), they may be mistaken for them.
 In this situation, surgery may need to be modified.
 Ordinarily meningiomas do not do as much damage to the 8th nerve as acoustic neuromas as they are tumors of the covering of the nerve rather than of the nerve itself.
 For this reason, after an IAC meningioma is removed, there may still be considerable vestibular function.